kgraefe/brscan-multipage/README.md

 documents.
 It does that by offering 4 functions and keeping a stack of pages
 internally:

-1. Last page: Scan one page, add it to the stack and save the stack as PDF.
+1. Scan page: Scan one page and add it to the internal stack.
-   This also serves for scanning single-page documents.
-2. Multipage: Scan one page and add it to the stack.
+2. Scan&Finish: Scan one page, add it to the internal stack and save the stack as PDF.
-3. Finish MP: Save the stack as PDF.
+3. Finish doc: Save the stack as PDF.
-4. Abort MP: Clear the stack without saving.
+4. Discard doc: Clear the stack without saving.
 Discards all pages that have been scanned before.

 Whenever the stack is saved as PDF it is also cleared.